 One of the lesser known but pretty amazing inhabitants of the northern oceans are Greenland shark, also known as grey sharks.
-They are one of the largest shark species, anywhere from 2.5m to 7.3m in length and 400kg to 1,400kg in weight, though most are on the lower end of these scales.
-They are also one of the longest living vertebrates (animals with backbones), thought to only reach sexual maturity at 150 years.
-The oldest aged individual is thought to be around 392 years old (or within 120 years older or younger than that, they are hard to age).
+They are one of the largest shark species, anywhere from 2.5 m to 7.3 m in length and 400 kg to 1,400 kg in weight, though most are on the lower end of these scales.
+They are also one of the longest living vertebrates (animals with backbones), with the oldest aged individual being thought to be around 392 years old (or within 120 years older or younger than that, they are hard to age).
+They are also thought to only reach sexual maturity at 150 years!

-The Greenland shark doesn’t stop being notable here, they also have toxic meat which has a high content of urea (a chemical found in urine) and trimethylamine oxide which help it deal with the water pressure when it wanders down to depths of at least 2,200m.
+The Greenland shark doesn’t stop being notable here.
+They also have toxic meat which has a high content of urea (a chemical also found in urine) and trimethylamine oxide which help it deal with the water pressure when it wanders down to depths of at least 2,200 m.
 You would think having toxic urine-like flesh would put people off eating it, but the shark meat, when treated to reduce toxin levels, is a delicacy in Iceland known as kæstur hákarl.

 This creature rounds off its rather impressive set of accolades with its diet.
 Though they mostly live off fish like cod and capelin, remains of seals, polar bears, moose and even an entire reindeer have been found in the body of Greenland sharks.
-It is also a scavenger, so might feed off already dead animals and fish waste off fishing boats.
+They are also scavengers, so might feed off already dead animals and fish waste off fishing boats.
 There are no known attacks of humans by this behemoth, but then again people tend not to swim in the Arctic Ocean as it is so cold, so given the chance maybe they would snack on you.

-Currently the Arctic Ocean is now also trying to battle with radioactive contamination, melting sea ice and an influx of freshwater from this melting sea ice, how this will affect the ecosystems under the water remains to be seen.
+Currently the Arctic Ocean is also trying to battle with radioactive contamination, melting sea ice and an influx of freshwater from this melting.
+How this will affect the ecosystems under the water remains to be seen.
 From microscopic blobs that harness the energy of the sun whilst lazily drifting through the ocean, to giant ancient toxic predators prowling the deep, the Arctic Ocean is full of a diverse and incredible set of creatures many of whom we are still only starting to learn about today.